Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Transfer (ET)

 \subsection{\uppercase{Acoustic WET}}

 This technology leverages acoustic waves to charge EH devices by typically equipping transmitters and receivers with piezoelectric transducers \cite{8944030}.
-Acoustic WET works in any medium capable of propagating pressure waves, e.g., metal, air, and human tissue, but it is particularly convenient in EM wave absorption-prone mediums, such as Faraday shielding structures \cite{8361789} and water.
+Acoustic WET works in any medium capable of propagating pressure waves, e.g., metal, air, and human tissue, but it is particularly convenient in EM wave absorption-prone mediums, such as Faraday shielding structures \cite{9785780} and water.
 Besides, for the same operating frequency, acoustic WET transmitters/receivers have a more compact form factor and achieve a higher directivity than those implementations based on EM WET \cite{8101521}.

-Similar to other WET technologies, the channel attenuation, which varies significantly with the specific medium, affects severely the system performance.
-Notably, one cannot increase deliberately the intensity of the acoustic waves since, depending on the operating frequencies, it may cause hearing impairments, body heating, and other unpleasant effects in humans and animals \cite{8006286}.
+Similar to other WET technologies, the channel attenuation, which varies significantly according to the medium, affects severely the system performance.
+Notably, one cannot increase deliberately the intensity of the acoustic waves as it may cause hearing impairments, body heating, and other unpleasant effects in humans and animals depending on the operating frequency \cite{Kim.2021}.
 Notice that the attenuation increases with the impedance mismatch of the medium between the transmitter and the receiver since traveling waves may encounter different materials in their path.
 This has motivated the use of glue or electromagnets to ensure a firm connection of both the transmitter and receiver to the matching layers in the path (when solid) and therefore reduce the propagation losses \cite{9785780}.
 Moreover, when receivers are deployed inside a Faraday shielding structure but not connected to it, one can rely on hybrid WET approaches in which the last section of the transmission path relies on a different WET technology, such as inductive coupling \cite{10007605}.